Continuity and differentiability of regression M functionals: Introduction

-An important class of robust estimators are the \emph{M estimates. }Inside this class we can distinguish the S estimates introduced by Rousseeuw and Yohai (1984) and the MM estimates proposed by Yohai (1987).
-For linear regression, S estimates may attain the highest possible breakdown point, and MM estimates may combine the highest possible breakdown point with a high normal efficiency; see e.g. (Maronna, Martin and Yohai (2006), Chapter 5).
-In the case of nonlinear regression MM estimates may also combine high breakdown point with high normal efficiency.
-In fact, the normal efficiency of these estimates can be made as close to one as desired, and Monte Carlo simulations in Fasano (2009) show them to have a highly robust behavior for some nonlinear models.
+An important class of robust estimators are the \emph{M estimates}.
+Inside this class we can distinguish the S estimates introduced by Rousseeuw and Yohai~\cite{RY} and the MM estimates proposed by Yohai~\cite{YohaiII}.
+For linear regression, S estimates may attain the highest possible breakdown point, and MM estimates may combine the highest possible breakdown point with a high normal efficiency; see, for example,~\cite{Maronna}, Chapter 5.
+In the case of nonlinear regression,\ MM estimates may also combine high breakdown point with a high normal efficiency.
+In fact, the normal efficiency of these estimates can be made as close to one as desired, and Monte Carlo simulations in Fasano~\cite{Fasano} show them to have a highly robust behavior for some nonlinear models.

-In the nonlinear case, Fraiman (1983) study bounded influence estimates for nonlinear regression.
-Sakata and White (2001) deal with S estimates for nonlinear regression models with dependent observations; Vainer and Kukush (1998) and Liese and Vajda (2003, 2004) deal with M estimates with fixed scale and therefore no scale equivariant .
-The latter study the $\sqrt{n} $-consistency of M estimates in more general models, which include linear and nonlinear regression with independent observations.
-Stromberg (1995) proved the weak consistency of the least median of squares (LMS) estimate$,$ and C\'{\i}zek (2005) dealt with the consistency and the asymptotic normality of the least trimmed squares (LTS) estimate under dependency.
+In the nonlinear case, Fraiman~\cite{Fraiman} studied bounded influence estimates for nonlinear regression.
+Sakata and White~\cite{SakaW} dealt with S estimates for nonlinear regression models with dependent observations; Vainer and Kukush~\cite{VaKu} and Liese and Vajda~\cite{LiVa1,LiVa2} dealt with M estimates with a fixed scale, which therefore lack scale equivariance.
+The latter study the $\sqrt{n}$-consistency of M estimates in more general models, which include linear and nonlinear regression with independent observations.
+Stromberg~\cite{StroLMS} proved the weak consistency of the least median of squares (LMS) estimate$,$ and C\'{i}zek~\cite{CizLTS} dealt with the consistency and the asymptotic normality of the least trimmed squares (LTS) estimate under dependency.

-Three important qualitative features of these estimates are consistency, asymptotic normality and qualitative robustness.
+Three important qualitative features of an estimate are consistency, asymptotic normality and qualitative robustness.
 These properties have been studied in the literature through specific approaches.
-Yohai (1987) proved these properties for MM estimates in the i.i.d. linear case, and Fasano (2009) proved them in the nonlinear case, both assuming symmetrically distributed $u_{i}$'s.
+Yohai~\cite{YohaiII} proved these properties for MM estimates in the i.i.d. linear case, and Fasano \cite{Fasano} proved them in the nonlinear case, both assuming symmetrically distributed $u_{i}$'s.